Can I Backup USB to OneDrive?

 Now, your OneDrive cloud storage has been increased by merging multiple OneDrive accounts, and you could protect more USB data.

 And if you think CBackup is suitable for you, you can continue to use it at a cheap price.
-Let’s see how to backup USB data to CBackup Cloud:
+Let’s try to backup USB data to CBackup Cloud.

 The 3 ways to backup USB to OneDrive and 2 tips to get more backup space for your USB data have been listed above.
-All the ways and tips are free, you can follow the detailed steps to achieve your aim.
+All the ways and tips are free.
+Once again, we recommend that you use the free CBackup to back up files from your computer to OneDrive, as well as more space.
+And you can follow the detailed steps to achieve your aim.